zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 colonoscopy or GI referral.

 This code is public domain for *anyone* to use as they wish.
-However, if you have a peer-reviewed paper based in part on the code, we ask that you cite:
+However, if you have a published paper based in part on the code, we ask that you cite:

 - [Development and Validation of Trigger Algorithms to Identify Delays in Diagnostic Evaluation of Gastroenterological Cancer.](https://pubmed.ncbi.nlm.nih.gov/28804030/) *Clin Gastroenterol Hepatol.* 2018 Jan;16(1):90-98.